 Broken Glass Repair

 The first step to repairing broken glass is deciding whether it is worth making the repair rather than simply replacing it.
-Once you decide to repair the piece, you need to decide if you want to fix the broken glass yourself or hire a professional glass repair shop to do the job.
+Once you decide to repair the piece, you need to decide if you want to fix the broken glass yourself or hire a glass professional to do the job.

 Should You Bother to Repair Broken Glass?